Cleveland State University: Academics

-The Division of University Studies focuses on academic support services, and the Division of Continuing Education extends academic services beyond the campus.
+The Division of Student Belonging and Success focuses on support services for students, and the Division of Extended Education extends academic services beyond the campus.

 The College of Law traces its origins to the founding of Cleveland Law School in 1897.
 One of the most famous alumni of the College of Law was Tim Russert, host of television program Meet the Press, who graduated in 1976.
 It was formerly known as the Cleveland–Marshall College of Law, until the school dropped Marshall's name from the school in 2022.

 The university is partnered with Northeast Ohio Medical University to train future healthcare professionals in urban settings.
 Undergraduate students at CSU can obtain early admission to medical school and obtain a certificate in urban health.

 Reputation and rankings

 In its 2025 rankings, U.S. News & World Report ranked the university's undergraduate program 342nd (tied) among 436 national universities, and 183rd among public national universities.
 The Levin College of Public Affairs and Education was placed fourth in urban policy and 13th in the local government management in the 2019 U.S. News & World Report ranking of graduate public affairs programs.